Wednesday, 6 May 2015

 It has been an unusually warm spring so far it seems.
 Everyone is seeding quite early this year but I am still holding back just a touch so that my produce is ready only when the farmer’s market begins and so that I avoid any lingering frost.

-st. It is recommended that you start indoor seeding 6-8 weeks in most cases before the expected outdoor transplanting.
+I started my “greenhouse” material this week in my living room on May 1st.
+It is recommended that you start indoor seeding 6-8 weeks in most cases before the expected outdoor transplanting.
 I tried that last year but the plants became too spindly and grossly large by the time I wanted to plant them outside and, in the end, were largely unproductive and very vegetative.
 This year I want stouter, stronger plants so I planned to plant my indoor material late and reduce the amount of light they get per day.
 Too much light (much like last year which was over 12 hours a day) can cause very spindly plants as it turns out.

 My indoor seeding setup is just made up of two metal kitchen racks I snagged from IKEA.
 They seem to be able to fit all of my plant material nicely and are able to be adjusted when need.
 Attached to the metal racks are also greenhouse lights which produce a certain wavelength of light that tries to mimic natural sunlight for greater plant vigor.